 Here are five precautions I always take in tick country:

 - Wearing gaiters.
 The conventional advice is to wear pants (particularly those of light shades of color) to prevent ticks from attaching to your skin and so you can easily spot them and brush them off the fabric.
 That’s all well and good, but I can’t stand wearing hiking pants.
 I find them annoyingly restrictive and oppressively hot.
 Instead, I wear compression shorts with nylon shorts over them.
 However, this leaves most of my legs exposed.
 Not a problem if I wear nylon gaiters and insect repellent.
 The gaiters cover my socks and help keep ticks from hitching a ride on the wool, which is easier for them to latch onto than nylon.

 - Staying on the trail.
 This advice is backed up by the CDC and others.
-If you stay on cleared trail and minimize bushwhacking, you’ll greatly reduce the chances of ticks getting onto your clothes or skin.
+If you stay on cleared trail (hiking in the center as much as possible) and minimize bushwhacking through brush, you’ll greatly reduce the chances of ticks getting onto your clothes or skin.

-I hope you find these tips useful for keeping Lyme disease risk low and enjoying our woodland trails.
+I hope you find these tips useful for keeping Lyme disease risk low and enjoying our woodland trails and recreational areas.